 BiographyDr.
-Rothman has 45 years of professional experience in Epidemiologic research.
-His research has included work on the epidemiology of cancer, cardiovascular disease, birth defects, environmental epidemiology, and methodological, conceptual and ethical issues in epidemiology.
+Rothman has 48 years of professional experience in Epidemiologic research.
+His research has included work on the epidemiology of cancer, cardiovascular disease, birth defects, environmental epidemiology, pharmaceutical products, and methodological, conceptual and ethical issues in epidemiology.
 Specific projects have included research on the teratogenicity of vitamin A, the health effects of cellular telephone use, and factors affecting fecundability.
 Dr. Rothman is the author of two widely used textbooks of epidemiologic methods, Modern Epidemiology and Epidemiology: an Introduction, and is the founding editor of Epidemiology, a leading public-health journal.
 He received the American Public Health Association’s Abraham Lilienfeld Award for 2002, recognizing excellence in the teaching of epidemiology during the course of a career.
+He was the recipient of the Society for Epidemiologic Research Career Accomplishment Award in 2017, and an honorary MD degree in 2017 from University of Aarhus, Denmark.
 He is a Fellow of the International Society for Pharmacoepidemiology, and an honorary fellow of the American College of Epidemiology.
 Dr. Rothman is also a Distinguished Fellow at RTI International, where he holds the position of Vice President for Epidemiologic Research at RTI Health Solutions.

 - Professor, Preventive Medicine & Epidemiology, Medicine, Boston University School of Medicine

 - Harvard University, DPH/DrPH

 Harlow BL, Murray EJ, Rothman KJ.
 Genital Powder Use and Ovarian Cancer.
 JAMA.
 2020 05 26; 323(20):2096.
 PMID: 32453359.